 Typically, self-stimulatory behaviors can be attributed to one or more of our senses.
+Our blog post discusses the causes of stimming in more depth.
 Some autism stimming examples fall under the following senses:

 Repetitive movements that catch the eye, such as ceiling fans, screen savers and flipping through books are all types of visual stimming.
 They can attract the attention of the person, causing them to stare at the object for prolonged periods.

 Auditory stimming can involve the person repeatedly listening to the same sounds or making the same noises.
 For example, someone engaging in auditory stimming might replay to the same song time and time again, or tap and click their fingers.

 Stimming can also manifest in a tactile nature, where people may repeatedly scratch, grind teeth, bite their fingernails etc. This type of self-stimulatory behavior has the potential to cause distraction or harm to the person or others, and it may need to be redirected (if possible) to squeezing a stress ball, hugging or sitting on a vibrating sensory cushion, for example.

 Verbal stimming in autism can help.
 Repeating the same words, sounds or noises without an apparent cause are typical examples of verbal self-stimulatory behavior.
 Oral types of stimming can be quite hard to notice, especially if the person has a milder form of autism.

 Stimming that involves tasting and smelling can manifest as licking things or placing body parts within mouths.
 You might also see actions such as sniffing other people or animals.